McLaren Automotive: Mercedes-Benz SLR McLaren

 In 1999, McLaren agreed to design and manufacture the SLR (also known as P7) in conjunction with Mercedes-Benz.
 DaimlerChrysler was the engine supplier to McLaren Racing through its Formula One partner Mercedes-Benz division.
 The final stages of production of the Mercedes-Benz SLR McLaren took place at a designated assembly facility at the McLaren Technology Centre.

 The SLR featured a 5.5 l supercharged V8 engine that produced 626 PS at 6500 rpm and 780 Nm of torque at 3250–5000 rpm.
 It can accelerate from 0 to 60 mph (0–97 km/h) in 3.8 seconds and 0 to 100 mph (0–161 km/h) in 6.3 seconds.

 In 2006, the Mercedes-Benz McLaren SLR 722 Edition was announced.
 The "722 Edition" produced 650 PS at 6500 rpm and 820 Nm of torque at 4000 rpm, with a top speed of 337 km/h—3 km/h more than the standard SLR.
 A new suspension is used with 19 in light-alloy wheels, a stiffer damper configuration and 0.4 in lower body.

-In 2007, the Mercedes-Benz McLaren SLR Convertible was announced, which has been available from late 2007.
-The car uses the same supercharged 5.5 l V8 that is in the coupé.
+In 2007, the Mercedes-Benz McLaren SLR Convertible was announced, which was available starting in late 2007.
+The car uses the same supercharged 5.5 l V8 found in the coupé.

 A limited edition called the SLR Stirling Moss was introduced.
 The car was the final SLR produced and a tribute to Stirling Moss.
 Beneath the scissor-doors is a plaque with Moss' signature on it.